linck5/subtitle-editor-back/docs/api.md

 language | string | **required**
 description | string

-Will create a branch with an empty parentless commit inside as shown bellow, as to ensure a parentless commit is not accidentally created in any other way:
+Will create a node with an empty parentless commit inside as shown bellow, as to ensure a parentless commit is not accidentally created in any other way:
 ```
 {
     collaborators: [],